guimaraeslucas/FastString/README.md

  - Remove tags

 The app also has some features like:
- - Flexible layout that adapts it to small window sizes and resolutions
+ - Flexible layout that adapts itself to small window sizes and resolutions
  - Touch compatible UI
  - A beautiful black interface so you can keep programming even in the dark